ninadgawad/metaverse/README.md

 ## Tools
 - VR Headsets like Oculus Quest 2
-- Brain computer interface like Next Mind
+- Brain computer interface developed by companied like Next Mind or Neuralink Corporation